When do you need to audit your mobile apps?

 - Dependencies on external packages and libraries.
 Here the audit team pays attention to external libraries, their updates, regular support, licensing models, and usage within the mobile app.
 It often happens that some packages are no longer supported which creates a risk for future app development.
 It is also often the case that certain packages are no longer in use and the app requires a cleanup.

-- The CI/CD tools and processes and details of their implementation in the README file.
+- The CI/CD tools and processes and details of their implementation are in the README file.
 This is critical for further agile development that the app can be instantly built after new merges to the master.
 It improves the efficiency of the testing and allows to release of an application in very short cycles, so demanded by the business.

 What are the most popular mistakes we’ve spotted after making 10+ mobile audits?